kentcdodds/kcd-scripts/README.md

 `kcd-scripts` will automatically load any `.ts` and `.tsx` files, including the default entry point, so you don't have to worry about any rollup configuration.

+`tsc --noemit` will run during lint-staged to verify that files will compile.

 ## Inspiration